EstimatedEst. Read Time: 18 minutes

 Forearms might not be at the top of your list of favorite muscles to train, but it’s important that you show them some attention too.

-If you skip out on forearm exercises in favor of others like core exercises, you run the risk of having weak grip strength and bad overall arm aesthetics.
+If you skip out on forearm exercises in favor of others like core exercises, you run the risk of having weak grip strength performance and bad overall arm aesthetics.

 “But Jeff, I do a back workout.
 Isn’t that enough for strong forearms?”